 Staff do not have the right to opt out of teaching RSE.
 Staff who have concerns about teaching RSE are encouraged to discuss this with the headteacher.
-If staff are uncertain about answering certain questions, these should be discussed with a senior member of staff and parents, and answered at a later date.
+If staff are uncertain about answering certain questions, these should be discussed with a senior member of staff and parents and answered later.
 Consideration should be given to religious or cultural factors and to parents' wishes before questions are answered.